Programme 2026

 Great Hall

-Panel session chaired by Professor Tim Lenton OBEHow do we drive Positive Tipping Points in the energy transition?
+Keynote from Professor Tim Lenton OBEHow do we drive Positive Tipping Points in the energy transition?

 10:30-11:00